seatable/seatable-admin-docs/docs/installation/components/restic.md

 # Restic Backup

-Running your own server always requires backup to secure your data. thanks to this backup container it is easy to get a daily backup.
-We choosed the backup software restic because of it advantages:
+Running your own server always requires a reliable backup to secure your data.
+With this backup container, obtaining a daily backup is easy.
+We chose the backup software Restic for its numerous advantages:

-- **Target:** Restic supports multiple backup targets like S3, Backblaze, Borgbase, Dropbox or Google Drive ...
+- **Target:** Restic supports multiple backup targets, including S3, Backblaze, BorgBase, Dropbox, and Google Drive.
-- **Speed:** Backup your data with lightspeed
+- **Speed:** Backup your data at lightning speed.
-- **Encryption:** You can store you data anywhere.
-Without the encryption key, it is just data junk
+- **Encryption:** Your data is securely encrypted.
+Without the encryption key, it remains inaccessible.
-- **Deduplication:** Duplicate files or pieces of files are only saved once, so less data has to be transmitted
+- **Deduplication:** Duplicate files or file fragments are saved only once, reducing the amount of data transmitted.
-- **Snapshots:** Forget about regular full backups.
-You only have to backup the delta since the last run.
+- **Snapshots:** Forget about regular full backups; only the changes since the last backup need to be saved.
-- **Reliable:** 24k stars at [GitHub](https://github.com/restic/restic) and nearly 10 years of development made restic super robust.
+- **Reliability:** With 24k stars on GitHub and nearly a decade of development, restic is exceptionally robust.

 ## Installation

-This article explains how to add the Python Pipeline on your SeaTable server.
+This article explains how to implement a restic backup for your SeaTable server.

 #### Change the .env file

-To install the Restic Backup container, include `restic.yml` in the `COMPOSE_FILE` variable within your `.env` file.
+To install the restic backup container, include `restic.yml` in the `COMPOSE_FILE` variable within your `.env` file.
 This instructs Docker to download the required images.

 Simply copy and paste (:material-content-copy:) the following code into your command line: